williamrauscher-cos/Earthseed/README.md

 Earthseed.md is the result: a structured Markdown document that translates Butler's world-building into a functional specification for an actual Earthseed community.
 Not a summary.
 Not a fan tribute.
 A document you could hand to a group of strangers and use to begin.

 The premise
-Butler didn't write a manifesto — she wrote fiction.
-But the logic inside that fiction is real.
+We are extracting the system logic within Butler's novel.
 Social structures, governance protocols, spatial principles, ritual forms, economic arrangements: they're all there, implied and sometimes explicit, across the two Parable novels.
 Our method is analytical fiction — close-reading a novel as if it were a design brief, then producing design artifacts from what we find.
 The .md is the primary artifact.
 Everything else in this repo is generated from it.

 The genre